just-the-docs/just-the-docs/docs/search.md

 1. First, ensure that `assets/js/zzzz-search-data.json` is up-to-date; it can be regenerated with `rake` or manually (see:  ["Generate search index when used as a gem"](#generate-search-index-when-used-as-a-gem)).
 2. To add Liquid/Jekyll-based data: create a new include at the path `_includes/lunr/custom-data.json`.
 Insert custom Liquid code that reads various data (ex: `include.page`, `site.data`, `site.static_files`) that then generates valid [JSON](https://www.json.org/json-en.html) to add to the index.
 Verify the fields in the generated `assets/js/search-data.json`.
-3. To add JavaScript (or external) data: create a new include at the path `_includes/lunr/custom-index.js` to your site.
+3. For all custom data (Liquid, JavaScript, or external): create a new include at the path `_includes/lunr/custom-index.js` to your site.
 Add valid JavaScript that creates relevant fields to add to the index.
-You may want to inspect `assets/js/just-the-docs.js` to better understand the code structure.
+You may want to inspect `assets/js/just-the-docs.js` to better understand the code structure. **This is necessary to render any relevant custom index code.**

 #### Example